About the course

 From the very start of your training, you will be part of the teaching team in your school.
 Your programme will include training days across a number of schools in the Hampshire LEARN SCITT Partnership, training in your own school, subject specialist days led by outstanding practitioners and personalised training.

-Staff from the University of Winchester will prepare you for the four academic assignments, the successful completion of which is required for the award of a PGCE and you will have access to the University Library for your academic research.
+Staff from the University of Winchester will prepare you for the three academic assignments, the successful completion of which is required for the award of a PGCE and you will have access to the University Library for your academic research.
 Each Friday will be dedicated to training in one of our partnership schools.
 On those days, there will be opportunities for discussion, both formal and informal with practitioners and with your peers.
 You will benefit from being part of a highly supportive, professional network.

 Each year, we offer some salaried places.
 Successful applicants will have a contract with their home school and will earn a salary during the training.
 In return for the salary, you will be expected to teach some classes on your own from the start of the school year.
 For this reason, salaried places are best suited to those who have some experience of working in a school in either a support role or as an unqualified teacher.